 The Online 3D Animation for Kids camps consist of 6 hour modules (three modules offered in this discipline) which can be completed either after school or on Saturdays.
 If Kids are taking the module after school, each module runs for one week.
 Saturday programs, each module run for four consecutive Saturdays.
 Students may enroll in all three modules or select and complete individual modules (students are not required to complete one module to attend the next).

 • New students will need to take all three modules.
 If you have studied Animation online with us before, you may take all three modules or select individual modules.

-• Animation Software (details will be sent before programs begin)
+• Animation Software (details will be shared in the first class)

-• A desktop or laptop computer with a minimum of 16 GB and an external mouse.
+• A Microsoft or Mac laptop or desktop computer with a minimum of 16 GB and a three button external mouse.

 For each module, there are two schedule options:

 • One week for each module